Noa Tishby: Eighteen

+Books

-In April 2021, she released her first book, Israel: A Simple Guide to the Most Misunderstood Country on Earth.
+In April 2021, Tishby released her first book, Israel: A Simple Guide to the Most Misunderstood Country on Earth.
 The book discusses the history and culture of Israel with autobiographical details.
-In the book, Tishby takes a Zionist stance and criticizes the Boycott, Divestment and Sanctions (BDS) movement as it pertains to the Israeli–Palestinian conflict.
+In the book, Tishby takes a Zionist stance and criticizes the BDS movement as it pertains to the Israeli–Palestinian conflict.
 The book was published by Simon & Schuster.

-In April 2022, Tishby was appointed by then-Prime Minister Yair Lapid as Special Envoy for Combating Antisemitism and the Delegitimization of Israel, the first person to serve in the newly created position.
-In April 2023, she was dismissed from the position after she spoke out against the judicial reform proposed by the new government of re-elected Prime Minister Benjamin Netanyahu.

-During the Gaza war, Tishby has been a leading Zionist voice in the U.S. In 2024, Tisby wrote that social media is a main site for skyrocketing antisemitism, with its anonymity, bots, and trolls.
-She called on social media platforms to increase content moderation, adopt the IHRA definition of antisemitism, and provide active reporting mechanisms.
-She called on governments to strengthen laws against hate speech and hold social media companies accountable.
-She called on civil societies to recognize and counter antisemitism embedded in education, and provide legal and psychological support to victims of online antisemitism.

 In 2024, Simon & Schuster published her second book on antisemitism, co-written with African-American activist Emmanuel Acho, titled Uncomfortable Conversations with a Jew.
+The book won the Education and Jewish identity Award at the 74th National Jewish Book Awards.

 Personal life

+Tishby is the granddaughter of Fania Artzi, one of the founders of the kibbutz at Degania, Hanan Yavor, an Israeli diplomat, and Nachum Tisch, who was a founder of the Israeli Ministry of Industry and Trade.
+Her mother, Yael Tishby, served as head of the food department at the Israeli Export Centre.

+Tishby gained U.S. citizenship in 2008.

 Tishby was married to Australian television presenter Osher Günsberg from 2008 to 2011.
 She later had a relationship with financier Ross Hinkle, which produced a son, Ari, born in November 2015.
 Tishby and Hinkle are no longer together, and co-parent Ari.
 Tishby is on good terms with both Günsberg and Hinkle.

 In 2022, Tishby became the 11,000th signer of the Jewish Future Pledge, a charitable campaign modeled after The Giving Pledge to encourage American Jews to designate at least 50% of their charitable giving to Jewish- or Israel-related causes.

+Tishby was awarded an honorary doctorate by Reichman University on June 4, 2024, awarded for having "made exceptional contributions to the State of Israel since October 7."